Soap Nuts FAQ

 Q: Because the bag is in the machine for the whole wash, even the rinse cycle, is that okay?
 Are my clothes being washed twice?

 A: In the rinse cycle, Eco Nuts release very little saponin since the rinse cycle is cooler water.
-That small amount of saponin acts as a natural fabric softener opening up fibers and making your clothes soft and fluffy without heavy residue buildup like other fabric softeners.
+That small amount of saponin acts as a natural fabric softener, making your clothes soft and fluffy without heavy residue buildup like other fabric softeners.

 Q: Can I use bleach with these?